vinamrata-git/Vinamrata/README.md

 I hold a master's degree in data science (Polytech Nantes) and bachelor's degree in computer science.
 And I have done a data analytics bootcamp (Ironhack France) to strenghten my skill in data analytics.
 <p>:muscle:I'm currently learning french</p>
-<p>:eyes: I'm learning everything I need to make myself stronger and better as data scientist. </p>
+<p>:eyes: I'm learning everything I need to make myself stronger and better as data a scientist. </p>

 <br />
 <br />